darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 - the _basic curve parameters_ (also visible on the _settings_ tab, repeated here for convenience)
 - the collapsible _advanced curve parameters_ section

-The _curve_ tab is only visible in 3-tab mode, controlled via the `plugins/darkroom/agx/curve_tab_enabled` variable in `darktablerc`.
-When the variable is enabled, the curve plot and the advanced parameters are removed from the _settings_ tab, and can be accessed via the _curve_ tab, saving vertical space.
+The _curve_ tab is only visible in 3-tab mode, controlled via the `plugins/darkroom/agx/enable_curve_tab` variable in `darktablerc`.
+If the variable is enabled, the curve plot and the advanced parameters are removed from the _settings_ tab, and can be accessed via the _curve_ tab, saving vertical space.
 The setting is intended to be used with lower-resolution displays, to avoid the need to scroll the module.

-## The primaries tab
+## The _primaries_ tab

 This tab holds controls similar to, but more extensive than, the [_sigmoid_](./sigmoid.md) module's _primaries_ collapsible section:

+- _disable adjustments_ checkbox
 - preset selector
-- disable adjustments checkbox
 - attenuation and rotation sliders for preprocessing before tone mapping
 - attenuation and rotation reversal sliders for postprocessing after tone mapping

-## The look section
+## The _look_ section

 These controls allow post-processing after the tone mapping operation, to fine-tune the result.
 Since they are applied after the tone mapping, they are _display-referred_ operations, and can result in clipping.
 Use them for gentle adjustments.